ibm-cloud-docs/solution-tutorials/android-watson-chatbot.md

 # Build a voice-enabled Android chatbot

-Learn how easy it is to quickly create a voice-enabled Android native chatbot with Watson Assistant (formerly Conversation), Text to Speech, Speech to Text and mobile analytics services on IBM Cloud.
+Learn how easy it is to quickly create a voice-enabled Android native chatbot with {{site.data.keyword.conversationshort}}, {{site.data.keyword.texttospeechshort}}, {{site.data.keyword.speechtotextshort}} and mobile analytics services on {{site.data.keyword.Bluemix_short}}.

 This tutorial walks you through the process of defining intents and entities and building a dialog flow for your chatbot to respond to customer's queries.
-You will learn how to enable speech to text and text to speech services for easy interaction with the Android app.
-Also, track the usage metrics through mobile analytics service.
+You will learn how to enable {{site.data.keyword.speechtotextshort}} and {{site.data.keyword.texttospeechshort}} services for easy interaction with the Android app.
+Also, track the usage metrics through {{site.data.keyword.mobileanalytics_short}} service.
 {:shortdesc}

 ## Objectives